 Please note that when starting a website, you've got two options with WordPress:

-I've been using Lightning Base as my web host for over three years and can't say enough about how much I love what Chris and the team do.
+I've been using SiteGround as my web host for years and can't say enough about how good both their product and, importantly for people just starting out, their service is.

 If you're just getting started online and moving from a free WordPress site to your own hosted version, and you know that you may well need help along the way., this is the place to get your hosting!
 They'll even help with the move.

 Don't take your chances anywhere else - this is a fast, streamlined hosting service that is backed by an excellent interface and customer support.
+It will also allow you to easily grow and upgrade as you develop.
 You can't go wrong.

 Once your hosting is up-and-running and you've installed WordPress on your server, don't do anything before you've downloaded Thrive Themes and Thrive Content Builder.